jeffknupp/blog/in_progress/open_source/open_source.md

-# Open Sourcing a Python Project The Right Way
+# Open-Sourcing a Python Project The Right Way

-Most developers accumulate a personal library of tools they've written throughout their career.
-They range from little scripts to not so little libraries, but are generally things that the developer wrote (ostensibly) because nothing existed to solve his or her particular problem.
-Many of these tools might be useful to other developers, but they never see the light of day.
+Most Python developers have written at least *one* tool, script, library or framework that others would find useful.
+My goal in this article is to make the process of open-sourcing existing Python code as clear and painless as possible.
+And I don't simply mean, "create GitHub repo, `git push`, post on Reddit, and call it a day."
+By the end of this article, you'll be able to take an existing code base and transform it into an open source project that encourages both use *and* contribution.

+While every project is different, there are some parts of the process of open-sourcing existing code that are common to *all* Python projects.
-I've released a few open source tools.
-In doing so, I've noticed a series of steps common to the Python projects.
-I'd like to make more clear the steps to open-sourcing Python projects in a way that encourages both use of and contribution to the project.
-In the vein of another popular series I've written, ["Starting a Django Project The Right Way,"](http://www.jeffknupp.com/blog/2012/10/24/starting-a-django-14-project-the-right-way/) I'll outline the steps I've found to be necessary when creating an open-sourcing a Python project.
+In the vein of another popular series I've written, ["Starting a Django Project The Right Way,"](http://www.jeffknupp.com/blog/2012/10/24/starting-a-django-14-project-the-right-way/) I'll outline the steps I've found to be necessary when open-sourcing a Python project.

 ## Tools and Concepts

-In particular, there are a number of things I've found necessary for successfully open-sourcing a Python project:
+In particular, there are a number of tools and concepts I've found useful or necessary.
+I'll cover each of the topics below, including the precise commands you'll need to run and configuration values you'll need to set.
+The goal is to make the entire process clear and simple.

 1. Project layout (directory structure)
 1. `setuptools` and the `setup.py` file